Explanation of corporations' state income tax.

 Apportionment is the assignment of a portion of a corporation’s income to a particular state for the purposes of determining the corporation’s income tax in that state.
 The state determines how much of your earnings are a result of business done in that state so it can charge you the right amount of income tax.
 Allocation and apportionment in U.S. tax differ in that allocation covers non-business income, while apportionment covers business income.

-Which type of businesses are subject to apportionment?
+Which types of businesses are subject to apportionment?

 The only type of business that must pay state income tax the way an individual does is a traditional corporation, otherwise known as a C corporation or C corp.
 This is because C corps are considered taxable entities; they are required to file state tax returns separate from the personal returns filed by their owners and employees.

 Other types of companies, such as S (Subchapter) corporations, limited liability companies (LLCs), and partnerships usually do not need to pay corporate income tax.
 Instead, they are subject to “pass-through taxation”; the individuals involved in the business pay state tax on their income from the business, while the business doesn’t pay separately.

 What are the types of state apportionment formula?

 There is no single rule defining the process of state apportionment.
 The formula differs from state to state.
 Most states use one of three apportionment formulas: